 It’s about value.

 Services like these are just a band-aid, in most cases.
 You’re (probably) not working with someone that has been trained, and has experience, in creating a brand that accurately reflects you or strategically building websites. $5 will not get you quality design that converts and makes sales.
-(And sometimes, the work you’re getting from Fiverr designers is stolen, as shown in this article.)
+(And sometimes, the work you’re getting from Fiverr designers is stolen.)